Smart science to improve lives™

 Digital, online and device/app developments have changed the way people discover, interact with and buy products, including those for beauty and personal care.
 Consumers have an appetite for learning and are increasingly relying on digital channels for product recommendations, application tips and reviews.

 Social media can be a great platform for brands to facilitate this education and spread the word about their latest innovations.
-An example of this is hair care brand K18.
-K18 built rapid awareness of its peptide powered leave-in hair treatment through the power of social media, specifically TikTok.
+For example, hair care brand K18 has built rapid awareness of its peptide powered leave-in hair treatment through the power of social media, specifically TikTok.
 The numbers are still growing but a case study showed that the brand amassed 27M video views, a growth of more than 20k followers and 73M video views on #K18 hair.

 Hair damage and hair health